myothiha/obsidian/Ph.D/Applications Ideas.md

 - Use case: Consolidate project level information.
 	- Retrieve info or verify facts against from Table (csv, excel, SQL)
 	- Retrieve info from meeting notes, audio files, or video presentations and integrate into knowledge bases.
+- Generative tasks.
+For examples,
+	- Creating marketing strategies.
+	- Generating a promotion videos for clients or training video for the employees
+	- Provide creative ideas and plans combine with external knowledge and internal knowledge.

 # E-commerce